Frequently Asked Questions

 • Postpartum care is essential for the replenishment and rebuilding of vital life force after pregnancy and birth where a mother becomes naturally depleted.
 The appropriate care and nourishment will not only support her in regaining her strength after birth, it will prevent postpartum depression and symptoms of disease that may arise in later years of life, support breastmilk production, support the emotional journey of early motherhood, and help the whole family system integrate the birth experience together and move into this new chapter of life with a co-regulated nervous system.

 • As soon as possible.
 The earlier you are able to start planning for your postpartum, the smoother it will be so you can simply focus on healing and connecting with your baby.
+I recommend we begin working together from 30 weeks of your pregnancy so we can maximise the experience of care when that time comes